chguiterman/dfoliatR/README.md

 ### Operation

-`bugr` employs the same processes as the FORTRAN program OUTBREAK, developed by Richard Holmes and Thomas Swetnam.
+`dfoliatR` employs the same processes as the FORTRAN program OUTBREAK, developed by Richard Holmes and Thomas Swetnam.

 The first thing to do is perform the "correction" on the host trees using the `defoliate_trees()` function.
 This removes the growth signal of the non-host chronology to reduce the influence of climate from the host trees, providing clearer ecological variability that might relate to defoliation events.

 Once corrected, `defoliate_trees` will employ runs analyses to identify defoliation periods in each tree.
 Some parameters regarding the length and severity of growth departure can be changed by the user.
 The parameter defaults follow those in OUTBREAK.
 Definitions of the function parameters are provided with `?defoliate_trees`

 To run the function, follow the script below, making a new object with the results.
-This output dataset is termed by `bugr` as a "defol" object to aid the functions in seeing that it represents individual trees as opposed to a composited site-level dataset.
+This output dataset is termed by `dfoliatR` as a "defol" object to aid the functions in seeing that it represents individual trees as opposed to a composited site-level dataset.

 ```R
 ef_defol <- defoliate_trees(host_tree = ef, nonhost_chron = bac_crn,